Daihatsu Charade: Second generation (G11/21/26/30; 1983–1988)

 In Chile (and some other Latin American countries) this generation was called the G21, and like the G20 before it, it was equipped with the smaller 41 PS 843 cc three-cylinder "CD" engine.
 The G21 was sold between 1985 and 1990 approximately.

-The Charade Turbo and Charade De Tomaso models had the upgraded 1.0-litre "CB" engine, called the CB50 and CB60.
+The Charade Turbo and Charade De Tomaso models had the upgraded 1.0-litre "CB" series engine, called the CB50 and CB60.
 The CB50 was fitted with a very small IHI turbocharger, which increased its power to 80 PS (JIS) in Japanese market cars or CB60 producing 68 PS (DIN) in European export models.
 The tiny turbocharger meant that an intercooler was not necessary.
 The suspension was lightly upgraded, with thicker anti-roll bars and slightly stiffer suspension, and the car also received alloy wheels rather than the standard steel items.

 The turbo version was available in both bodystyles.
 Singaporean-market Charades received the same 60 and 80 PS (JIS) engines as used in Japan.
 The Indonesian-built 5-door Charades (CKD and still labelled with Japanese "J" code on the VIN instead of Indonesian "MF-MK" VIN code) also received the same engines as its neighbor, the turbo model appeared in July 1986 and also the first turbo car to go on sale in the country.

 There were high roofed versions available in some markets, either with the three- or five-door bodywork.
 This was called the "Dolphin Roof" in Japan.
 The three-door model was also available in a Van model for commercial use, offered with the naturally aspirated diesel or petrol engines and fitted with the higher roof.
 Depending on market requirements, the Charade Van was also available with blanked rear windows.
 To escape quotas and some of the ADR strictures, the high-roof van version was sold in Australia as the Daihatsu Charade Duet in parallel with the passenger models.

 The G11 was produced with two front end treatments: with square headlights (Series 1) and with rectangular "cat's eye" shaped headlights (Series 2).
 The facelift was first presented in the summer of 1985.
 In Europe, the G11 underbody and various engines and transmissions also formed the basis for the Innocenti Minitre after Innocenti's contract with British Leyland expired.
 The G11 underpinnings continued to be used by the Italian automaker until 1992.
 Aside from four- and five-speed manuals a two-speed automatic option called the "Daimatic" was also available.